qulle/angular-13-dynamic-runtime-json-config/README.md

 ```

 ## 3. Global Toast Service
-Follow this list to implement the Toast Service.
+Follow this list to implement the ToastService.

 3.1 Create the Toast Service
 ```typescript